Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 A maximum of 3 Madhava servers can share a single Postgres DB instance.
 This implies that as the number of Madhava servers increases, the number of Postgres DB instances will also increase.

+### Network Connectivity & Firewall Considerations

+The Partha Monitor Agent does not open any TCP port.
+No incoming connections will be made to any Partha agent.
+The Partha agent will need to connect externally to the Shyama server and Shyama assigned Madhava servers though.

-The Shyama server, all the Madhava Intermediate servers and the Node Webserver are all connected to each other in a mesh style network.
+The Shyama server, the Madhava Intermediate servers and the Node Webserver are all connected to each other in a mesh style network.
 So in case of multi-region/multi-zone deployments, the Shyama server, the Madhava servers and Node Webserver need to be able to connect to each other.

+The Shyama Server needs to be accessable to all the Monitored Hosts as well as to other Gyeeta components (Postgres DB, Madhava, Webserver, Alert Agent).

+The Madhava Server needs to be accessable to a subset of the Monitored Hosts (same Network Zone/Region), to the Shyama server, other Madhava server instances, the Postgres DB and Webserver.

+The Webserver needs to connect to the Shyama server and all Madhava instances.
+The Webserver will not connect to any Monitored
+Hosts.

+The Alert Agent needs to connect to the Shyama Server only.
+If external Alert Actions (Notifications) are setup such as a Slack or
+Pagerduty Notification, the Alert Agent will need to access the Internet in such cases.

 ## TL;DR Quick Single Command Install